The Vosburgh Farm

-Arnie had once considered the prospect of making hard cider/distilling, so in 2014 when his nephew, Mark (Stier), suggested a joint venture with a craft brewery, (Sloop Brewing), he was excited at the prospect of adding to the farm’s offerings.
-After months of hard work, the historical 1800’s Dutch post and beam barn is home to a 30-barrel micro-brewery, tasting room, and farm stand.
-Taking on a new life as a farmhouse brewery, as well as keeping the fruit farm tradition by offering an assortment of quality apples, as well as many other farm favorites in a newly renovated farm stand, is exciting for the family business.
+Arnie once considered the prospect of making hard cider, so in 2014 when his nephew, Mark (Stier), suggested a joint venture with Sloop Brewing, he was excited at the prospect of adding to the farm’s offerings.
+The historical 1800’s Dutch post and beam barn became home to a 30-barrel micro-brewery, tasting room, and farm stand.
+Taking on a new life as a farmhouse brewery, as well as keeping the fruit farm tradition by offering an variety of quality apples, as well as many other farm favorites in a new farm stand, was exciting for the family business.

-Although, Mark is a full-time civil engineer, he’s kept close ties with his Uncle and has continued to make time to work on the farm as he did while growing up helping his Grandfather.
-Along with his wife, Hope, and their children Ryan and Ella, Mark works with Arnie to help run the farm and new farm stand and continue the Vosburgh tradition.
+Mark, a civil engineer, has kept close ties to the farm, as he did while growing up helping his Grandfather.
+Along with his wife, Hope, and their children Ryan and Ella, Mark works with Arnie to help run the farm.

 Just like her Grandmother and Uncle, caring for chickens comes naturally for Ella.